downlinko/downlinko.github.io/_posts/development/2018-06-19-download-install-java-8-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/java/download-install-java-8-windows.png" alt="download install java 8 windows" class="align-right title-image">

-Do you need to download and install Java 8 on Windows?
+In this tutorial you’ll learn everything you need to know on **how setup Java on Windows**.

-You’ve reached the right place.

-Because in this tutorial **I'll walk you through the different setup steps**.

-Off we go!
+Where to download it.

+How it install it.

+(And most important of all) how to check if everything is working.

+Let’s dive right in.

 ## Step #1: Download